Mbapat2211/Big-Int-Datatype/README.md

 2. Multiplication (*)
 3. Subtraction (-)

-The program allows the user to test each of these operations of 2 numbers of the Big Int datatype.
+The program allows the user to test each of these operations on 2 numbers of the Big Int datatype.